RamiKrispin/deploy-flex-actions/README.md

 fi
 ```

 This `bash` script simply builds the docker and tags it as `rkrispin/flex_dash_env:dev.0.0.0.9000`, and then, if the build was successful, push it to Docker Hub.
+As you can see on the `docker build` command, we are using the `--build-arg` argument to define the `Dockerfile` arguments.
 To execute this script from the command line:

 ```shell
 bash build_docker.sh